'New Yorker' Cartoonist And TV Producer Writes 'Honest Portrait' Of His Parents

 GROSS: Right.
 But I mean, like, you know that she had trouble coping with three children.
 And I'm just trying to imagine what was going through her mind thinking, you know, there might be a fourth on the way after you were born.

 KAPLAN: Oh, right.
 Yeah, she was done.
-There was no - I mean, that - it wasn't a surprise when I...
-If it is true, it's not a surprise to me because a fourth would've put her over the edge.
-I mean, like, I actually am impressed that she held it together the way she did because she seemed to be, you know, just very fragile, as if, you know, she needed a stay at McLean's (ph) for a few months from having three boys.
+There was no - I mean, that - it wasn't a surprise when I - if it is true, it's not a surprise to me because a fourth would've put her over the edge.
+I mean, like, I actually - impressed that she held it together the way she did because she seemed to be, you know, just very fragile, as if, you know, she needed a stay at McLean's (ph) for a few months from having three boys.

 GROSS: I think it is.
 I really think it is.
 And I think a combination of, like, the Holocaust and the Depression...